- I would strongly suggest comparing the parts you received with the list below. Let me know if you’re missing anything and I will send a replacement.

 - Add the 36 150Ω resistors to the top rows under the LED/Transistor pairs in locations R1-R36.
 Resistors are non-polarized, meaning they can go in either direction, you do not need to worry about orientation.

 - The orientation of the transistor is crucial, but relatively simple.
-Just make sure the flat end of the resistor is facing up, just like the image printed on the circuit board.
+Just make sure the flat end of the transistor is facing up, just like the image printed on the circuit board.

 - In that bag you will find one electrolytic capacitor and one 470Ω resistor (Yellow, Violet, Brown, Gold color code).
 If you don’t want to decipher the color code, just know you will find three resistors in the bag, two that match, and one that does not.
 This is the one that does not match another.